 Akron is a very small town located in the state of Indiana.
 With a population of 1,113 people and just one neighborhood, Akron is the 309th largest community in Indiana.
-Akron has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Akron was built prior to World War II, making it one of the older and more historic towns in the country.

-Because occupations involving physical labor dominate the local economy, Akron is generally considered to be a blue-collar town.
-53.59% of the Akron workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Akron is a blue-collar town, with 53.59% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Akron is a town of production and manufacturing workers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Akron who work in office and administrative support (9.36%), management occupations (7.97%), and sales jobs (6.37%).

-The percentage of people in Akron with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.73% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Akron is quite a bit lower than the national average among all cities of 21.84%: just 12.73% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Akron in 2022 was $27,046, which is lower middle income relative to Indiana and the nation.
 This equates to an annual income of $108,184 for a family of four.
 However, Akron contains both very wealthy and poor people as well.